FAQ

 Data Project Manager: this management role involves overseeing data projects and managing data teams within a company.

-What is the Alumni community?
+What is the Artefact School of Data alumni community?

-Our community of over 4,000 alumni is made up of former students of Artefact School of Data.
-You will be invited to join at the start of your course.
-Also on the programme: business opportunities, networking and events (afterworks, trade fairs, Data Challenges, etc.).
+Our community of over 5,000 alumni brings together former students of Artefact School of Data.
+You will be invited to join as soon as you start your training.
+The programme includes professional opportunities, networking and events (afterworks, trade fairs, Data Challenges, etc.).
+At the same time, monthly activities are organised to strengthen cohesion between students and alumni.

 I have a disability.
 Can I apply?